cppalliance/safe-cpp/proposal/draft.md

 ### Thread safety

 A memory safe language should be robust against data races to shared mutable state.
-If one thread is writing to shared state, no other thread may have access to it.
-C++ is not thread safe.
+If one thread is writing to shared state, no other thread may access it.
+C++ is not thread safe language.
 Its synchronization objects, such as `std::mutex`, are opt-in.
 If a user reads shared mutable state from outside of a mutex, that's a potential data race.
 It's up to users to coordinate that the same synchronization objects are locked before accessing the same shared mutable state.

 Due to their non-deterministic nature, data race defects are notoriously difficult to debug.
 Safe C++ prevents them from occurring in the first place.
 Programs with potential data race bugs in the safe context are ill-formed at compile time.